The Essence of Technology and Art#

 to be a work [of art] means to set up a world. – Martin Heidegger

-In other words, setting up a world is one of the essential feature of the Being of the work of art.
-This is close to Luhmann’s view when he says that art forms its medium to create a contingent alternative version of reality.
+Setting up a world is essential to the Being of a work of art.
+This resonates with Luhmann’s view that art reshapes its medium to present an alternative version of reality.

 Heidegger’s use of the term “world” carries with it the sense not only of life-world (Lebenswelt) but of historical epoch as well, with the suggestion that the life-world is an historical structure. – Sandra Lee Bartky